skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 Next, we include the code up to the point that checks the token and ETH balances.
 This seems like a very reasonable checkpoint, let's return a result showing the amount of token and ETH using the False status to display the values.

-The sample code reported the chain ID of the token contract, we can use that as another validation that things are correctly configured.
+The sample code reported the chain ID of the blockchain, we can use that as another validation that things are correctly configured.
 Add a header defining the chain ID and return a False status if the values don't match.

 Instead of the user entering the amount to transfer, we can wire that to a variable we set in the header.
 In case we have to iterate a lot, use a small value (I used 0.00000001 to start and incremented the value between runs so I could tell the transactions apart on the blockchain reporter).